newmarcel/KeepingYouAwake/README.md

 ## How does it work?

 The app is a small wrapper around Apple's `caffeinate` command line utility.
 All current versions of macOS ship with this tool by default.
 You can read the manual page [here](https://web.archive.org/web/20140604153141/https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man8/caffeinate.8.html).
+On a MacBook this only works as long as the lid is open.

 ## Is this dangerous?